 There are three types:

-Required by Law ”TPL, SLI, SLC or API” Liability Insurance from the INS is required regardless of your policies at home or the claims of your titanium credit card.
+”TPL, SLI, SLC or API” Liability Insurance from the INS is required regardless of your policies at home or the claims of your titanium credit card.
 The cost ranges depending on the vehicle.
-This insurace does not cover your rental car at all, only damages to other people, their cars, or property.
+This insurance does not cover your rental car at all, only damages to other people, their cars, or property.

 Collision Damage Waivers are a supplement underwritten by the rental company to reduce your liability for your rental car to the deductable amount only in the case of an accident.
 The cost varies depending on the company and vehicle.
 You are still responsible for all losses or damages in the case of negligence, vandalism, road damage, or theft.

-This insurance may be replaced by your home auto insurance policy or credit card coverage.
 Check before you rent, and get it in writing.
-Some credit card companies have exclusions specifically against Latin American rentals.
-Some rental companies do not allow you to waive this insurance regardless of other coverage.
-They are noted in the rate table.
+Some credit card companies have exclusions specifically against Latin American rentals and some rental companies do not allow you to waive this insurance regardless of other coverage.

 For example, if the trunk is damaged by thieves while they steal your luggage you will be held responsible for the damage unless you have purchased a third level of insurance.

 These insurances may be replaced by your home auto insurance policy or credit card coverage.
 Check before you leave home, and get it in writing.
 Some credit card companies have exclusions specifically against Latin American rentals.